xsarahyu/AI-notes-app/README.md

 # notesGPT 🤖📝

 ## 👋 Introduction
-Welcome to the [**notesGPT**](https://ai-notes.up.railway.app/), a web application that allows users to create, view, and delete notes.
+Welcome to [**notesGPT**](https://ai-notes.up.railway.app/), a web application that allows users to create, view, and delete notes.
 It integrates with the OpenAI API to proofread and correct the grammar of entered notes.
-The app utilizes React for the client-side interface and Node.js with Express for the server-side functionality.
+The app utilizes React for the client-side interface, Node.js with Express for the server-side functionality, and MongoDB as the database.

 ## ⭐ Features
 - **Create Notes**: Users can enter their notes and add them to the application.